D3Ext/Captcha-Bypassing-Lab/README.md

 # Captcha Bypassing Lab

-If you want to practice Captcha Bypassing, you can do it with my [autocaptcha](https://raw.githubusercontent.com/D3Ext/Captcha-Bypassing-Lab/main/autocaptcha.sh) script, it generates automatically an http-server (apache2) with a simple but efective captcha.
+*~ If you want to practice Captcha Bypassing, this is the right place! ~* an http-server (apache2) with a simple but efective captcha.

 ***\* Tested in Kali Linux, Parrot OS, Ubuntu and Arch \****